 The Government’s rent a room scheme lets individuals earn up to £7,500 (or £3,750 for joint owners) a year tax free renting out furnished accommodation to lodgers.

 There are conditions to be aware of though such as the property must be furnished.
 You should also consider whether you are comfortable with the prospect of someone else living in your home.

 Other alternatives to equity release

-In addition to downsizing, budgeting, remortgaging or renting out a room, one of the following may offer a better alternative to equity release:
+If none of the above appeal to you, one of the following may offer you a better alternative to equity release:

 - Borrow from family – If funds are available and family are happy to lend you money, borrowing from a relative may be an option.
 It’s worthwhile agreeing the repayment terms before taking the loan though, so both parties know what they are letting themselves in for.

 - Get a part time job – Getting part time work may be an alternative if you want to keep active and earn some extra cash.
 Having said that suitable part time jobs may be hard to find and you might prefer not to continue working any longer than you already have.

 - Get what you’re entitled to – Benefits are available for those on low incomes as well as grants to help with home improvements, so check with your local authority if you think you may be eligible for help.

 The good thing is that although the decision is a big one, as part of the process your adviser will also help you consider the alternatives and the downside to equity release.
 So there is absolutely no commitment until you are completely happy to proceed.